Challenging unreasonable COVID benefit decisions in Federal Court.

 I take carriage of the full court process, including:

-• Drafting and filing the Notice of Application
+• Drafting and filing the Notice of Application (or a motion for extension of time if needed)

 Request a Case Review Today!

-If you have received a CERB repayment letter, contacted by the CRA, or are unsure how to respond, we can help.
+If you have received a CERB repayment letter, been contacted by the CRA, or are unsure how to respond, we can help.

 Please contact us to schedule a confidential review and provide copies of any letters or documents you received.